tiarno/reachtim/content/articles/pdfmanip.md

 ## Delete

-If you want to delete pages, just skip over them.
+If you want to delete pages, just skip over them as you write the new PDF.
 For example, if you want to get rid of blank pages in ``source.pdf``:

     :::Python
     from PyPDF2 import PdfFileWriter, PdfFileReader